Background

 Interactive question and answer session: 20 minutes

-In 1989, the International Maritime Organization (IMO) presented a strategy to address gender inequality and increase opportunities for women in the maritime sector.
-Subsequently, in 2003 additional measures were taken to actively promote women's participation in the maritime and port sector.
-To continue the call for attention to women's opportunities in the maritime industry, Session II will provide participants with the opportunity to learn about international and regional developments, policies and procedures that support the growth of women in the maritime and port sector.
+In order to continue the call for attention to women's opportunities in the maritime industry, Session II will provide participants with the opportunity to gain experience about international and regional developments, policies and procedures that support the growth of women in the maritime and port sector.

 Day 2: Friday 17 May 2024